facelessuser/pymdown-extensions/docs/src/markdown/extensions/critic.md

 The Critic extension does its best by employing a preprocessor to inject the critic tags before all other parsing and a post-processor to clean up some of the weird side effects of the injection (only selected odd cases as others are more difficult to fix).
 It injects some classes into the edit region's HTML output which allows for CSS styling.
-There is probably a lot more post-processing that could be done to fix more issues, but whether this extension will be going further down that road has not yet been decided.
+There is probably a lot more post-processing that could be done to fix more issues, but there are no plans to enhance the view mode any further than it already has been.

 ## CSS